Verycuteabbey/Algorithms/README.md

 ### Extra Properties (**NOT RECOMMENTED**)
 **If given a empty table will enable default argument's setting**

-Includes 2 arguments, they are "ElasticSpeed" and "BackDistance", all are number
+Includes 3 arguments, they are "A", "P", "S", all are number

+"A" and "P" for style "Elastic", "S" for style "Back"

+"A" must be higher than "End" argument or equals it, higher will let "Elastic" effect distance more farther

-Smaller "ElasticSpeed" will let effect more quickly
+Smaller "P" will let "Elastic" effect more quickly

-Higher "BackDistance" will let effect distance more farther
+Higher "S" will let "Back" effect distance more farther
 # End
 Thank you for using algorithms, we are trying to let this algorithm's experience get more better!